danb0b/danb0b.github.io/content/travel/10-alpeta.md

 ![Rooftop deck view](/images/travel/PXL_20230809_155834759.jpg)
 ![Dinner on the deck.](/images/travel/PXL_20230809_162806955.jpg)

+the next day we hit the books early and hard.
+The reward after lunch was a hike with me, Ben, and Sam.
+We tried to follow a local trail but just ended up walking along the road, going above a nearby town that offered views of the winery and Tomorri mountain, the subject of most of my outdoor scenery photos.

+nature was on display during our hike.  we saw three frogs, a jumping stick bug, a water snake, I caught a glimpse of a fox darting into the brush, and the kids found two more tortoises.

+On our way back down the hill, am older man flagged use down on the road as he came out of his field carrying an armful of grapes. he thrust then at me, telling me in so much Albanian to give them to my kids.
+I tried to give them each a grape and he said no, and gave me the whole armful.
+We said thank you as he walked back to his field.
+We are grapes the rest of the way home.

+This experience turned out to be quite typical during our time in Albania.
+The people are so friendly, giving, and joyful, especially around our kids.
+The servers would play with our kids in the restaurant or come over just to tousle their hair.
+The folks at the winery gave and got so many hugs from the kids, and clearly enjoyed them.
+Sam got a couple wasp stings and was surrounded by adults wanting to hold him, help, or comfort him.

 ## August 10, 2023

 ![Kids picking tomatoes](/images/travel/PXL_20230810_063209688.jpg)
 ![Hello Frog!](/images/travel/PXL_20230810_082903121.jpg)
 ![Goodbye hugs with one of our hosts](/images/travel/PXL_20230810_083936173.MP.jpg)

+on our last morning at the winery the kids were invited to pick tomatoes with one of the farm workers.